Best Practice Prescribing of Controlled Substances and Drug Diversion Training

 West Virginia Special 3.0 Hour CME Requirement – This program was developed and presented in cooperation with the West Virginia Board of Medicine and West Virginia Board of Osteopathic Medicine to meet the mandatory 3.0 hour CME requirement on Best Practice Prescribing of Controlled Substances and Drug Diversion Training.

-The State of West Virginia Board of Pharmacy has approved the Best Practice Prescribing of Controlled Substances and Drug Diversion Training presentation under approval number WV2010-02-01-EL 3.0 DRUG DIVERSION
+The State of West Virginia Board of Pharmacy has approved the Best Practice Prescribing of Controlled Substances and Drug Diversion Training presentation under approval number WV2013-12-02 - DRUG DIVERSION.

 This material is designed to provide the primary care physician or specialty physician with an overview of topics related to proper prescribing of controlled substances and drug diversion training.
 Nurses, PA’s and Pharmacists may also find the material of interest.
 No prerequisites are required.